-Anthony Gonalez is the driving force behind French band M83.
+Anthony Gonzalez is the driving force behind French band M83.
 Since 2001 M83 have released several albums of hypnotic electronica combined with effects laden guitars, and softly sung vocals.
 Static’s Chris Berkley managed to track down Anthony on his first Australian tour and discussed airline mishaps, growing up on the French Rivera, the new M83 album Saturdays=Youth and the influence of director John Hughes.

 Welcome finally to Australia, although you haven’t been having the best of times?